 The shooting star candlestick pattern occurs when a subsequent Doji follows an evening star.
 The second Doji candle is considered to confirm the initial evening star reversal pattern.
 Below is a picture of the shooting star formation:

-How to Trade Forex Using the Evening Star Candlestick Pattern – Strategies and Examples
+How to Trade the Evening Star Candlestick Pattern (in 3 Steps)?

 Like other candlestick patterns, trading forex with evening star patterns is a breeze.
 All you need to do is recognize the formation (strong bullish candle — Doji — bearish third candlestick), define market entry, set a stop loss, and locate a profit target.
 Let’s see how it can be done: